- What should I bring to kindy each day?

 What happens if my child does not usually have a daytime sleep?

-A bed is offered for each child within the centre.
+A bed is offered for each child within the service.
 If your child does not sleep they will be able to participate in quiet experiences during rest time.

 How do I settle my child in to care?

-Each child will settle into the centre in quite different ways.
+Each child will settle into the service in quite different ways.
 Some children will happily separate whilst others may cry or cling to you when you leave.
-How many days a child attends the centre each week may determine how long it takes them to settle in.
+How many days a child attends the service each week may determine how long it takes them to settle in.

 As day one approaches, try to plan for a short day.
 We recommend that the first few days in care are no longer than 6 hours e.g. 9am til 3pm.
 As other children start to be collected your child may start to become anxious and remember that you are not with them, especially if a new friend is collected first.
 It can be a long day of adjusting to a new setting so the shorter the day the better their day will be.